LeonSaul/Text-Adventure-Project/README.md

 --------------------2-12-2022---------------------------
 Full revamp of github portfolio.
 Because why not?
 I wanted to revise my work a bit specifically the Text Adventure since I want to make that playable for the public.

+Upcoming Changes:
-Reworked Text Adventure code:
+A rework of Text Adventure code:
-  Added comments to make the code clear and easy to understand.
+  Add comments to make the code clear and easy to understand.
-  Fixed bugs in code.
+  Fix bugs in code.
-  Gave the Text Adventure a proper ending.
+  Give the Text Adventure a proper ending.
-  Re-worked Battle System.
+  Re-work Battle System.
-  Included New Mechanics.
+  Include New Mechanics.

   --------------------3-10-2021---------------------------
   Grammar check errors.